Headless CMS: The guide to your headless content management system

 Butter CMS Advantages Butter CMS disadvantages

-• Suitable for businesses and agencies
+• Suitable for companies and agencies

 • Multi-channel: For SaaS, e-commerce and marketplaces

-• Suitable for any technology stack, as there is a global API
+• Suitable for any technology stack as there is a global API

 • Butter CMS also offers support